-The Homestead Exemption application must be filed after the first Monday in January and on or before the first Monday in June.
+The Homestead Exemption application must be submitted on or before December 31st of the year for which the application is filed.
 The application must be received by the Auditor’s Office by that date rather than postmarked by the due date.

 Approval of Your Application

-If the Auditor approves your application, the County Treasurer will notify you by enclosing a notice showing the calculation of your tax reduction with the first tax bill you receive for payment in February.
-If the Auditor denies your application, you will receive a notice on or before November 1 of the year you applied informing you of and explaining the reason for the denial.
-If your home is real property and you believe your application was improperly denied, you may appeal the Auditor’s decision to the county Board of Revision by filing the Homestead Exemption and 2.5% Reduction Complaint form on or before the deadline for paying the first-half taxes.
-Owners of manufactured or mobile homes may also appeal the denial of a Homestead Exemption application using the same complaint form, but their complaint form must be filed no later than January 31.
+You will receive a notice of approval or denial within 30 days after applying.
+If the application was denied, the notice will explain the reason for denial.
+If your home is real property and you believe your application was improperly denied, you may appeal the Auditor’s decision to the county Board of Revision by filing the Homestead Exemption and 2.5% Reduction Complaint form within 60 days of the date of the notice.
+Owners of manufactured or mobile homes may also appeal the denial of a Homestead Exemption application using the same complaint form but their complaint form must be filed no later than January 31.

 Homestead Exemption Renewal

 Once you have been approved for the Homestead Exemption, you do not need to fill out the application for future years.
-A form asking for information will be sent to those currently receiving the Homestead Exemption.
-If your circumstances changed and if you no longer qualify for the Homestead Exemption, you must notify the County Auditor by the first Monday in June.
+A form asking for information will be sent annually to those currently receiving the Homestead Exemption.
+If your circumstances changed and if you no longer qualify for the Homestead Exemption, you must notify the County Auditor by December 31.
 You must notify the Auditor only if your status information changes.
-For example, if you no longer own the home, no longer occupy it as your primary place of residence, your Ohio Adjusted Gross Income is over $30,500 or if your disability status has changed.
+For example, if you no longer own the home, no longer occupy it as your primary place of residence, your Ohio Modified Adjusted Gross Income is over the limit set by the State of Ohio or if your disability status has changed.

-If your primary residence has changed and you need to change your primary residence information, please fill out the Addendum to the Homestead Exemption Application.
+If you need to transfer the Homestead Exemption to a new residence because of a move, please fill out the Addendum to the Homestead Exemption Application.

 For additional information regarding the Homestead Exemption, please contact the Auditor’s Office directly.